-Check out Potters Brewery, Hunter Beer and the Blue Tongue Lizard Brewery, which is more mainstream beer.
+Check out Potters Brewery, Hunter Beer, and the Blue Tongue Lizard Brewery, which is a more mainstream beer.

-As well as wine and beer there is also locally made produce for you to sample and buy.
+As well as wine and beer there are also locally-made products for you to sample and buy.
 Olive oils, marinades, cheeses, and chocolates can all be found in small stores or in the vineyards themselves.

 I really enjoyed trying chili chocolate for the first time!

-There are not many budget style accommodations in the Hunter Region but you can find some in the nearby town of Cessnock.
-There is a Hunter Valley YHA backpackers who can also organize wine tasting tours.
+There are not many budget-style accommodations in the Hunter Region but you can find some in the nearby town of Cessnock.

 There is the Ingenia Holiday Hunters Valley which is a caravan park with resort-like amenities, but at low prices.